 In some instances, data may be older, but this is usually because it is the only scientifically-backed data currently available for certain materials.
 The data quality ratings for all processes are available within the MSI.

-28. Which brands are part of the Higg Index transparency program?
+28. Who participates in the Higg Index transparency program?

 29. Where will shoppers see Higg Index Sustainability Profiles?

-Shoppers will see Higg Index Sustainability Profiles on participating brand websites’ product display pages.
+Consumers will see Higg Index Sustainability Profiles on participating brand and retailers websites’ product display pages.
 To learn more about the data behind a product’s environmental claim, customers can navigate to Higg’s Sustainability Profiles website, profiles.higg.com.